remzh/OpenTrivia/README.md

 # Scoring setup
 # OT_SCORING_ROUNDS represents an array of rounds that are scored and OT_SCORING_MULT is the point multiplier for each round (i.e., in the example below each correct answer in round 1 is worth 10 points)
+# Note that OT_SCORING_MULT is optional.
+Without it, Open
 OT_SCORING_ROUNDS=1,2,3,4,5,6
 OT_SCORING_MULT=10,11,12,13,14,40
 ```